Infante Enrique, Duke of Seville: Early life

-Infante Enrique was born at Seville, Spain, the fourth child and second son of Infante Francisco de Paula of Spain (1794–1865; son of Charles IV of Spain and Princess Maria Luisa of Parma) and his wife, Princess Luisa Carlotta of the Two Sicilies (1804–1844), who was the daughter of Francis I of the Two Sicilies and Infanta Maria Isabella of Spain.
+Infante Enrique was born in Seville, Spain, the fourth child and third son of Infante Francisco de Paula of Spain (1794–1865; son of Charles IV of Spain and Princess Maria Luisa of Parma) and his wife, Princess Luisa Carlotta of the Two Sicilies (1804–1844), who was the daughter of Francis I of the Two Sicilies and Infanta Maria Isabella of Spain.

 Born in the Andalusian city of Seville, his uncle King Ferdinand VII granted him the title of Duke of Seville in 1823.
-Ferdinand VII had conferred the title of Duke of Cádiz on Infante Francisco de Paula's first son Francisco de Asís in 1820 and then, after the child's death the following year, on Infante Francisco de Paula's next son, Francis.
+Ferdinand VII had conferred the title of Duke of Cádiz on Infante Francisco de Paula's first son (Francisco de Asís) in 1820 and then, after the child's death the following year, on Infante Francisco de Paula's next son, Francis.
 Enrique was baptized with the name Enrique María Fernando Carlos Francisco Luís and his godparents were his maternal aunt, Princess Marie Caroline, Duchess of Berry, and her son, the Duke of Bordeaux, for whom he was named.

-In 1833, the death of his uncle, King Ferdinand VII, divided the court between supporters of Queen Isabella II, and their mutual uncle, Don Carlos.
+In 1833, the death of his uncle, King Ferdinand VII, divided the court between supporters of Queen Isabella II and their mutual uncle, Don Carlos.
 Enrique's aunt, Queen mother Maria Christina of the Two Sicilies, the widow of Ferdinand VII, served as regent of Spain on Isabella's behalf from 1833 to 1840.

 The second marriage of Maria Christina with Agustín Fernando Muñoz y Sánchez in 1833 caused a disagreement between her and her sister, Infanta Luisa Carlotta, resulting in the banishment of Luisa Carlota and her family to Paris, where the queen consort of France, Maria Amalia of Naples and Sicily, was her aunt.

 Enrique and his brothers were educated in the French capital.
-At the Lycée he met his cousin, Antoine, Duke of Montpensier, with whom he later developed an intense rivalry that would eventually end in tragedy.
+At the Lycée, he met his cousin Antoine, Duke of Montpensier, with whom he later developed an intense rivalry that would eventually end in tragedy.
 Enrique spent time in Belgium, where his cousin, Louise, was queen.
-There he learned of the expulsion from Spain in 1840 of Maria Christina and her husband.
+There, he learned of the expulsion from Spain of Maria Christina and her husband in 1840.

 Finally able to return to Spain, Enrique soon began his military career in Ferrol, Galicia, where he was praised for his excellent conduct.
-In 1843 he was promoted to lieutenant, and was commander of the ship Manzanares.
-By 1845 he was captain of a frigate.
+In 1843, he was promoted to lieutenant and was commander of the ship Manzanares.
+By 1845, he was captain of a frigate.